 Professions of Medicine 7 Course

 Finally, students participate in a week long capstone course at the end of their fourth year which is intended finish their preparation for residency.
 Students have the ability to participate in several activities in the medical humanities, including a Reader’s Theatre or a guided tour of the local art museum.
-In collaboration with the mock trial team at the Western Michigan University Cooley School of Law, students role play a mock medical malpractice case at the local Probate Court.
+Students role play a mock medical malpractice case at the local Probate Court.
 They also hear a keynote address from a notable figure in medical ethics, medical humanities, or health law and practice providing advanced ethical analysis of challenging cases.

 POM 7 Schedule